mcgregorsa/ticket-lifecycle/README.md

 - As Agent John Smith:
   - Observe and set the ticket properties.
-    - SLA Plan: Sev-B
+    - SLA Plan: Sev-C
-    - Assigned To: Support
+    - Assigned To: John Smith
   - Work the ticket to completion per the images.

 <p>